|

 engine, let alone passengers and cargo, these certain-death-in-an-accident

-glorified lawn mowers easily won my award for Most Rotten Little Car in a
+glorified lawn mowers easily won my award for Most Rotten Little Car on a

-country that seems to specialize in rotten little cars in general. ;-P
+continent that seems to specialize in rotten little cars in general.

 C'mon, guys, where's an SUV when you need one?